The New York State Bar Examination

 NEW YORK LOCAL SECTION

 The New York portion is based on both procedural and substantive law.
 It may deal with the six subject matters covered on the Multistate Bar Examination (MBE)--Contracts, Constitutional Law, Criminal Law, Evidence, Real Property, and Torts (including statutory no-fault insurance provisions).
 In addition, the questions may deal with Business Relationships, Conflict of Laws, New York Constitutional Law, Criminal Procedure, Family Law, Remedies, New York and Federal Civil Jurisdiction and Procedure, Professional Responsibility, Trusts, Wills and Estates , and UCC Articles 2, 3, and 9.
+Note that UCC Article 3 will be removed as a testable subject effective with the July 2014 exam and Administrative Law will be added effective with the February 2015 exam.
 More than one subject is tested in a single essay question.
 Except for questions involving federal law, the New York essay and multiple choice questions are based on the law of New York.

 The New York multiple choice questions require the applicant to